terraframe/DDMS/dss.vector.org.json/README.md

 https://github.com/eskatos/org.json-java

 and the packages were renamed to be dss.vector.org.json so that they will not conflict or overwrite any json files inside the ddms (or other apps)

+This project is included inside the tomcat-remote-listener jar (via maven shade plugin).